duelj/design-manual/ui-toolkit/sidebar_prefooter.md

 <h2 id="behavior">Behavior</h2>

-<p>All variations of sidebar element move into prefooter format at screen widths less than 800px.
-Sidebar can house multiple sidebar elements.</p>
+<p>All variations of sidebar element move into pre-footer format at screen widths less than 901 px.
+The sidebar area can house multiple stacked sidebar elements.</p>

 <div class="content-50 content-first">